What do you want to do?

 If you do bring a vehicle across; make sure you’re prepared to wait for an extra ‘overload’ sailing to get off.
 The evenings are the worst, and sometimes the ferry is canceled after 5pm (water taxi/passenger ferry only).
 Saturday & Sunday evenings are the worst for overloads, but you should be fine on a non-holiday Monday-Friday sailing.

 Are you coming here more than once?
-Consider loading up an ‘experience card’ sold by BC Ferries.
-Passengers can load up $50, or drivers $100, and the card will give you 20-30% off your voyage to Bowen Island.
+Consider loading up an ‘experience card‘ sold by BC Ferries.
+Foot Passengers can load up $50, or Vehicle Passengers load $100 onto a single card.
+Then everyone gets 20-30% off your voyage to Bowen Island.
 Just coming once?
 It’s about $12, and a little more if you bring your own bike.

 Driving on the ferry: Your ticket will say lane 69.
 Nice, but you actually start off heading down lane 1 (one), the LEFT MOST isle down to the front of the lines.
 You’ll hit a stop sign.
 Have a look for the bridge and a sign that says lanes 60-70 underneath.
 There’s where you drive into; underneath the covered bridge.